OT Assessments

 -

-Assessments are an integral part the therapy process.
-This provides us an opportunity to gather information for a deeper understanding of your child’s strengths and challenges, and guide clinical reasoning for intervention planning and recommendations.
+Assessments are an integral part of the therapy process.
+This provides us an opportunity to gather information for a deeper understanding of your child’s strengths and challenges, and guides clinical reasoning for intervention planning and recommendations.

 What is the Purpose of an Assessment in OT intervention?